Oil and Gas Drilling 101

 This question is a common one that we receive here at FracTracker.
 Unfortunately, the answer is simple and not so simple at the same time.

 Short Answer: No one knows – exactly.

-Long Answer: We estimate that there are ~1.7 million active oil and gas wells in the United States (map below).
+Long Answer: We estimate that there are ~1.3 million active oil and gas facilities in the United States (map below).
 How many are being unconventionally drilled – utilizing technologies such as directional drilling, acidizing, or hydraulic fracturing – is a much tougher number to determine because of serious gaps in both reporting requirements and data formats.
 Most of these active wells are likely receiving some sort of advanced stimulation techniques, however.
-This article explains the topic in further detail.
+This article explains the topic and caveats in further detail.